elastisys/compliantkubernetes/docs/user-guide/logs.md

 Since we are concerned with searching logs and their visualization, we will focus on these three features indicated by the red rectangle in the figure above.
 If you are interested to know more about the rest please visit the [official OpenSearch Dashboards documentation](https://opensearch.org/docs/latest/dashboards/index/).

 Before we dive in further, let us discuss the type of logs ingested into OpenSearch.
-Logs in CK8s cluster are filtered and indexed by fluentd into four categories.
+Logs in CK8s cluster are filtered and indexed by Fluentd into four categories.

 **Application level logs**